Sleep: Screens Stealing Our Slumber?

 Decentralisation: Freedom or Fragmented Control?

-The internet promised to be an escape from centralised power.
-But thanks to the domination of Big Tech and Venture Capital, has the dream of a user-controlled, peer-to-peer network been systematically stolen by a new set of g...
+The internet promised to be an escape from centralised power - a user-controlled, peer-to-peer network that would democratise access and dismantle the gatekeepers.
+But thanks to the domination of Big Tech and Venture Capital,...

 Deeper Connection: An Algorithmic Illusion of Intimacy?